STEAM in Education

 The term plastic refers to those materials, synthetic products of organic, inorganic or mixed nature, which can be easily processed into different shapes, hot or cold, with or without pressure.
 Bioplastics have many advantages, such as reducing the carbon footprint, ensuring energy savings, not involving the consumption of non-renewable raw materials, the reduction of non-biodegradable waste, and not containing additives harmful to health.
 Traditional plastic is present in all aspects of human life, being indispensable precisely because of its properties: high resistance, impermeability, ease of use, low production costs.

-(E23) Our Plastic Pollution Pledge, C. Cross (GB)
+(E23) Our Plastic Pollution Pledge, C. Cross (UK)

 Institution: St Agnes Academy